CS 70

 • Bjarne speaking

-Until C++20, when we've made the compiler smarter.
+Until C++20, when we finally decided to make the compiler smarter.

 • Goat speaking